A lesson I've been learning throughout my life -- especially in business -- is to let go of the need to make a "good first impression."

 Maybe you're afraid to make a bad first impression, to burn bridges.

-If so, you are in the scarcity mindset.
-Do you think there's only a few potential promo partners for you so you don't want to disappoint any of them?
+If so, just know that you are temporarily and erroneously believing in scarcity.
+Do you think there's only a few potential promo partners for you, so you don't want to disappoint any of them?
 Let's do a reality check: there are more than 125 million small & medium businesses in the world, and more than 150 million blogs.

 My guess would be that out of those hundreds of millions, you have at least tens of thousands of ideal promotional partners.
 You can find them via LinkedIn (500 million users), Facebook (2 billion users), Google searches, and simply asking around your own network.

-Don't be afraid to make a terrible first impression.
+Do come from a place of positive intention, connection, and service when you reach out.
+But don't be afraid to make a bad first impression.
 How will you learn unless you put something out there, and learn from real market responses?
 This is how to truly learn how to outreach.

 Always remember in the abundance of the universe -- there are literally limitless opportunities for you.
 Just start reaching out today, and keep improving upon your outreach methods.